findy-network/findy-agent/README.md

-_Please be noted that the whole Findy Agency is still under construction, and there are many [missing features](#missing-features-for-production) for full production use._ However, it's currently tested for an extended period of pilot and development use, where it's proven to be stable.
+_Please be noted that the whole Findy Agency is still under construction, and there are many [missing features](#missing-features-for-production) for full production use._ However, it's currently tested for an extended period of pilot and development use, where it's proven to be stable and scalable.
 The current focus of the project is to offer an efficient and straightforward multi-tenant agency with Aries compatible agent protocols.

 You can use the agency and related Go packages roughly for four purposes: